st8tikratio/Uselessness/node-operations/notes-remake.md

 You may use any firewall you are comfortable with.

 *** NOTE ***
-You system could possibly become a target for hackers.
+Your system could possibly become a target for hackers.
 It is important that you take all seurity precautions.
 The guides within these pages are just that, guides, with no warranty implied or written.
 Use at your own risk.
 ```